Resilience Fellows

 Building capacity and connections

-Through a 12-month fellowship program, representatives from both the community and university come together to share knowledge, discover gaps or opportunities, and respond to challenges.
 Working in community–university pairs, fellows conduct collaborative research focused on FUSE themes.
 To encourage collaboration and knowledge exchange, fellows meet weekly for six months and transition to monthly meetings for the fellowship's remainder.

 Benefits